menu icon

 Overview

-• Offers substantial fieldwork opportunities in the UK and overseas, including a field course in Kenya
+• Offers substantial fieldwork opportunities in the UK and overseas, including a fieldcourse on African Biodiversity and Conservation or a low-carbon fieldcourse on Rewilding the United Kingdom

 • Provides opportunities to connect with external agencies and organisations to further enhance your training

-• Delivered by leading international researchers in the Centre for Ecology and Conservation
+• Delivered by leading international researchers in Ecology and Conservation

-• Offers access to excellent facilities including state-of-the-art research laboratories, greenhouses and controlled environment rooms
+• Offers access to excellent facilities including state-of-the-art research laboratories, greenhouses and controlled environment rooms, and long-term fieldsites

 Modules